A Motion Picture Project

 THE TEAM

-Skelton's scripted projects have achieved critical acclaim, with his indie TV pilot Trouble winning Best TV Drama at the Independent Television Festival and Best Writing at the New York Television Festival.
-His short film Schmucks, Inc. (starring Richard Kind) also won Best Web Series Pilot at the New York Television Festival.
+Skelton’s scripted projects have received critical acclaim, including his indie TV pilot Trouble, which won Best TV Drama at the Independent Television Festival and Best Writing at the New York Television Festival, and the comedy short Schmucks, Inc. (starring Richard Kind), which won Best Web Series Pilot at NYTVF.
+Other projects have been finalists for awards including Lionsgate/Sea to Sky Co-Development, Samsung Second Screen Initiative, and AMC-Channel 4 Drama Co-Development.
+His recent pilot, The Naked Eye, has been recognized in competitions such as Emerging Screenwriters, Final Draft Big Break, and The People’s Pilot.

 Sean Skelton